 How to Make These Waffles

-Once the buckwheat has soaked, rinse and strain until the rinsing water is clear.
+Once the grains have soaked, rinse and strain until the rinsing water is clear.

 Place the softened buckwheat in the blender, along with all the other ingredients.